 Safe Truck Loading

 A tractor-trailer can pose a significant danger if its cargo is overweight or unevenly distributed.
 The truck can lose control and careen into other vehicles.
+For this reason there are laws in place that limit truck loading weights to a safe limit.
 Since 1997, tractor-trailer accident lawyer Terrence R. Bethune has been fighting for Atlanta residents injured by negligent trucking companies.
 If you were hurt in a truck wreck, a knowledgeable attorney can get to the bottom of the situation and try to hold commercial drivers or companies accountable for their careless actions.

 PROTECT YOUR RIGHTS BY FILING A NEGLIGENCE LAWSUIT